revature-curriculum/PEP-WebDevProject_Recipe/README.md

 ## Requirements

-### 1: The user can view a webpage that lists recipes and provides recipe management UI elements.

-Located within the `recipe` folder, the file `recipe-page.html` should be present.
-Its purpose is to provide the main interface for recipe management.
-Read the comments in the file in order to complete the below tasks:
-- Ensure the specified elements have been added to the page.
-- Ensure the elements have the specified id values as mentioned in the instructions.

-### 2: The user can add, update, or delete recipes.
-Located within the `recipe` folder, the file `recipe-page.js` should be present.
-Its purpose is to provide the logic and functionality required to allow the user to perform certains actions.
-Read the comments in the file in order to complete the below tasks:
-- Ensure that, if the user clicks on the "Add Recipe" button, the relevant recipe should be displayed in the list of recipes.
-- Ensure that, if the user clicks on the "Update Recipe" button, the relevant recipe's information should be updated in the list of recipes.
-- Ensure that, if the user clicks on the "Delete Recipe" button, the relevant recipe should no longer be displayed in the list of recipes.
-- Ensure that the most up-to-date list of recipes is displayed after each user action.

-### 3: The user can attempt to login.
+### 1: The user can attempt to login.
-Located within the `login` folder, the files `login-page.html` and `login-page.js` should be present.
+Located within the `frontend/src/main/java/com/revature/login` folder, the files `login-page.html` and `login-page.js` should be present.
 Their purpose is to provide the user interface and functionality for a user logging in to the application.
 Read the comments in these files in order to complete the below tasks:
 - Ensure that `login-page.html`contains the specified elements.
 - Ensure that the user can either login successfully and be redirected to the recipe page, or receive an alert if the login is unsuccessful.
 - Note: The request options already configured for you, but it is good to know about CORS and why the options we provided were chosen.